-You must be a member of PacificSource Medicare in order to be a member of the Optional Comprehensive Dental plan.
-If you disenroll from our Medicare Advantage plan, you will automatically be disenrolled from the Optional Comprehensive Dental plan.
+You must be a member of PacificSource Medicare in order to be a member of the Optional Preventive Dental or Optional Comprehensive Dental plan.
+If you disenroll from our Medicare Advantage plan, you will automatically be disenrolled from the Optional Preventive Dental or Optional Comprehensive Dental plan.